Young Philanthropists Project

 4) Instill social and moral responsibility in the millennial generation

-The program will focus on three key objectives servicing our mission:
+The program focuses on three key objectives servicing our mission:

-(1) Expose members to prominent Greek American business leaders currently serving as mentors at Greek America Foundation events (i.e. Gabby Awards, NIC, Concordia Summit, etc.)
+(1) Expose members to prominent Greek American business leaders currently serving as mentors at Greek America Foundation events (i.e. NIC Conference, Concordia Summit, etc.)

 These mentors serve as models of excellence in their respective professional fields as well as in their philanthropic engagement